GusContini/genre_classification/README.md

 # genre_classification
-A complete ML pipeline that produces a trained Random Forest model to predict songs genre
+A complete ML model development pipeline that produces a trained Random Forest model to predict songs genre